Move to CaymanFree Relocation Checklist

 Short version

-Choose Cayman if you want stronger schools, healthcare, finance/professional services, daily infrastructure, and year-round expat community.
-Choose Turks and Caicos if your main goal is beach luxury, villa lifestyle, tourism-linked real estate, and a slower resort-island rhythm.
+Choose Cayman if you need full-time relocation infrastructure: schools, healthcare pathways, banking, professional services, restaurants, sports, activities, and a year-round expat community.
+Choose Turks and Caicos if your main goal is beach luxury, villa privacy, tourism-linked property, and a slower resort-island rhythm.

 Key differences at a glance

-Real estateCondos, family homes, canals, luxuryLuxury villas/resort real estate
+Real estateCondos, family homes, canals, neighborhoods, luxuryVillas, resort areas, beach/lifestyle property

 Cost and real estate